-According to Agrawal (et al., 2022), the keyword statistic is used to analyse the frequency of relevant keywords of the articles in the title and keyword sections.
+According to Agrawal and colleagues (2022), the keyword statistic is used to analyse the frequency of relevant keywords of the articles in the title and keyword sections.
 Different keywords are frequently used since the authors have different perspectives in the development of their research.
 In the fields of business models and innovation related to SMEs it is also observed and the keywords analysis is so important because of that.
 Using the R software, a word cloud was created to demonstrate the most frequent keywords used by the authors, as seen in Figure 2.

-Figure 2 - Word Cloud based on the articles keywords
+Figure 2 - Word Cloud based on the article keywords Source: Own elaboration